How-To Guides

 # calendar connected token valid (refreshes in 41m)

 For our executive clients, this means zero maintenance.
 You don’t re-authenticate every hour.
 You don’t rotate keys on a schedule.
-The system handles it.
+You don’t get woken up at 2am because a cron job forgot to refresh a token.
+The system handles the entire credential lifecycle.
 According to a 2025 Ponemon Institute study on credential management, organizations using automated token rotation experienced 71% fewer credential-related incidents than those managing tokens manually.
+It’s not just easier — it’s demonstrably safer.

 This is one of the things we deliberately made simple.
 After your beeeowl deployment is live, adding a new integration takes about 5 minutes.
 No code changes.
 No config file editing.
-No SSH into your system.
+No SSH into your Mac Mini or cloud VPS.
+No service restart.

 # Connect to your deployed OpenClaw instance